-With proper upkeep, your air conditioner will provide worry-free cooling for many years.
-But, like any other appliance in your house, it will ultimately need replacement.
-Knowing when to install a new one is key to prevent pricey repairs, expensive electrical bills and interrupted comfort.
+With ample upkeep, your air conditioner will provide worry-free cooling for many years.
+But, just like any other machine in your residence, it will eventually need replacement.
+Knowing when to install a new one is essential to prevent pricey repairs, expensive utility bills and interrupted comfort.

-When it involves being cool and your residence’s energy efficiency, our The Frazier Company specialists have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it includes being cool and your home’s energy efficiency, our The Frazier Company specialists have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says most air conditioners run for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s wise to start preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a replacement.
+In most instances, the Department of Energy says many air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the halfway point.
+It’s wise to get started preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for a new one.

 Trustworthiness

-How reliable is your air conditioner?
-Does it cool well, even on the hottest days?
+How dependable is your air conditioner?
+Does it cool well, even on the toastiest days?
 Or is it regularly malfunctioning?
-When your air conditioner becomes less trustworthy it’s time to begin preparing to get an updated one.
+When your air conditioner becomes less trustworthy it’s time to begin considering getting an updated one.

 Repair Costs

-Over your air conditioner’s life cycle, it’s expected for it to need a few small repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just install a new one.
+Over your air conditioner’s life cycle, it’s expected for it to need several small repairs.
+But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s smarter to just get a new one.

 Energy Efficiency

-Every air conditioner includes a SEER rating, which ranks how efficiently it uses electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be at least 13 SEER per federal laws.
-However, your air conditioner becomes less efficient as it wears out.
+Every air conditioner has a SEER rating, which measures how efficiently it expends electricity to make cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER per federal guidelines.
+However, your air conditioner becomes less efficient as it gets older.

-As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are often costlier but could pay for themselves over the years through increased energy savings.
-And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+As of now, 15–18 SEER is a popular number, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are usually costlier but might pay for themselves over their life span through improved energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you comfy when your air conditioner is on?
-Or are you constantly dialing down the temperature to keep cool?
-An old air conditioner could struggle to keep your home comfy because of reduced efficiency.
-A new air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
-Instead of operating at full speed all the time, these air conditioners run at multiple speeds to adapt your comfort.
+Are you comfortable when your air conditioner is on?
+Or are you constantly dialing down the temperature to remain cool?
+An old air conditioner might struggle to keep your home comfy as a result of lower efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
+Instead of operating at full speed continuously, these air conditioners operate at multiple speeds to adapt your comfort.

 Noise

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is annoying you, ask us about installing a variable-speed air conditioner.
-The majority of these air conditioners run at a sound level that’s comparable to a regular conversation.
+If noise is bothering you, check with us about installing a variable-speed air conditioner.
+Many of these air conditioners run at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a good method to maximize your energy efficiency, with not much effort required from you.
-And, depending on the rebates provided by your utility company, you may be able to get a free smart thermostat or get one for not much.
-Most of these thermostats can learn from your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or out and about and change temps as necessary.
+Adding a smart thermostat is a smart method to maximize your energy efficiency, with minimal effort required from you.
+And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for not much.
+Most of these thermostats can adjust to your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter temperatures as necessary.

-If you have an outdated air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a surefire method to ensure smart thermostat compatibility.
+If you use an outdated air conditioner, a smart thermostat might not work with it.
+Upgrading your air conditioner is a surefire method to ensure smart thermostat compatibility.

 Refrigerant Kind

 If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also called R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
-You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will list the refrigerant style.
+Also known as R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will include the refrigerant type.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be expensive.
-That’s because Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever develops a refrigerant leak, solving the problem will be costly.
+That’s due to the fact Freon is only available in decreased, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really add up as time goes by.
+If you’re still trying to decide whether you should replace your 15-year-old air conditioner now, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really add up over the years.

-We know that air conditioner cost is your top question.
-That’s why collaborating with The Frazier Company for air conditioning installation in Omaha and surrounding areas is stress-free and affordable.
-Our pros will help you find the right option for your needs and then go over all the possibilities.
+We are aware that air conditioner cost is your number one question.
+That’s why partnering with The Frazier Company for air conditioning installation in Omaha and surrounding areas is easy and affordable.
+Our techs will help you choose the right solution for your needs and then go over all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.